 What to see and do on Burano?

-Three BridgesThree Bridges, or Tre Ponti, a wooden bridge connecting three canals is possibly the place to start exploring the island.
+Three Bridges, or Tre Ponti, a wooden bridge connecting three canals is possibly the place to start exploring the island.
 You can get the best shots on rainbow-colored houses and streets (Via Giudecca, Via San Mauro and Via San Martino Sinistro)!

 The centre of the island is Baldassare Galuppi Square with the main street Via Galuppi.
 Both are dedicated to the musician Baldassare Galuppi Il Buranello (1706 – 1785) born on Burano.
 You can buy souvenirs there, learn about the history of lace making inside the shops and dine of course!
 Statue to Galuppi is created by a famous local sculptor Remigio Barbaro – his house is located on Burano as well.

 No surprise that the basis of Burano cuisine is sea food.
 Don’t miss risotto di gò alla Buranella, tagliolini and Bussolà and Esse biscuits and look for the more common venetian ingredients such as polenta, baccala, seppia nera.
 We tasted the best of it at the Trattoria al Gatto Nero da Ruggero.
 Initially it opened in 1946 and is now owned by the Bovo family.

 According to another legend, first lace actually appeared from the sea foam whipped by a siren and gifted to a fisherman.
 The real lace making at Burano is traced back to the 15th century.
 In the 19th century the art came into decline.
 From the 1970s the old mastery was revived, and there are still a few lace makers who create gorgeous pieces nowadays.
 Obviously, the real handmade lace costs a fortune but you can still buy cheaper versions too.

 Another notable feature of Burano is the 17th century leaning (bell) tower.
 It belongs to the beautiful 16th century Church of San Martino – and inside you can find Crucifixion, a masterpiece by Gian Battista Tiepolo.
 Don’t miss the Chapel of Santa Barbara too!

 You can also pop into the fishmarket to explore the local delicacies but we came too late in a day for that.
 Alternatively, we bumped into the old outdoor fish market – looks really pretty doesn’t it.

-How to get there from Venice?
 Take a vaporetto 12 or a water taxi!

 Hope you liked my new blog!